-European Central Bank head targeted in cyberattack attempt
+European Central Bank head targeted in hacking attempt

-BERLIN (AP) — The European Central Bank said Tuesday that its president, Christine Lagarde, was targeted in an attempted cyberattack but no information was compromised.
+BERLIN (AP) — The European Central Bank said Tuesday that its president, Christine Lagarde, was targeted in a hacking attempt but no information was compromised.

 The attempt took place “recently,” the Frankfurt-based central bank for the 19 countries that use the euro said in an emailed response to a query about a report by Business Insider.
 The bank added that “it was identified and halted quickly” but that it had nothing more to say amid an investigation.